Factorization, Supersymmetry, Coherent States and Classical Trajectories: The Harmonic Oscillator

 The following ratios

-drives us to conclude that the behavior of the classical trajectory given in Eq.\eqref{eqq01} is recovered, at least in the lowest order.
+drives us to conclude that the behavior of the classical trajectory given in \eqref{eqq01} is recovered, at least in the lowest orders.
 One can go to higher order and verify this still works.\\

-The same calculation done in section 3 for our toy model shows the plot of $q(t)$ below.
-The Figure 3 shows a kind of oscillation for a small interval of time.\\ We were able to plot the function $q(t)$ for the parameters $x_1=-1$ and $\beta=\frac{4}{3}$.
-But this was not sufficient to completely determine the coherent state's parameter $\alpha$, the unique information was $Re(\alpha)=\frac{2\sqrt{2}}{3}$ and $Im(\alpha)\leq0$.
-The "kind of oscillations" appeared for the smallest values of $Im(\alpha)$ and the smallest times, as shown in the Figure 3.
+The same calculation done in section 4, for our toy model, shows the plot of $q_{moy}(t)$ below.